hanjingo/doc/NOTE/HIGH_FREQUENCY_TRADING/chapter3.md

 The main advantage of the pro-rata matching from the exchange point of view is the built-in incentives for traders to place large limit orders, and, therefore, to bring liquidity to the exchange.

 Orders can be described as passive or aggressive.
 A limit order far away from the market price (a low-priced limit buy order, or a high-priced limit sell order) is considered passive.
 The closer the limit order is to the market price, the more aggressive the order is.
 A market order is the most aggressive order, "crossing the spread" to be matched with the best-priced limit order on the opposite side of the limit order book.
-Limit orders crossing the spread are treated like market orders in the execution queue, and are also considered aggressive.
+Limit orders crossing the spread are treated like market orders in the execution queue and are also considered aggressive.

 In today's markets, price uncertainty can be the costliest component associated with the market order execution.
 From the time the market order is placed to the time the execution is recorded, the market price may "slip", resulting in worse execution than the prevailing price at the time the market order was placed.
 The slippage may be due to several factors: